SanhitaD207/Fall20-Projects/README.md

 ### Minimax
-We will be implementing a minimax algorithm to fetch the best move to be made by a player.
+We have implemented a minimax algorithm to fetch the best move to be made by a player.
 The source code has been adapted from the implementation in this [heuristic](https://github.com/lfpelison/ine5430-gomoku/blob/master/src/heuristic.py) and [minimax](https://github.com/lfpelison/ine5430-gomoku/blob/master/src/minimax.py) scripts in the Gomoku game player.

 #### Heuristic
 We have defined a heuristic to reward the fox with capturing a goose/elephant as well as arriving at a location from where it can capture a goose/elephant in the next move.